vangj/py-bbn/README.md

 * [turing_bbn](https://turing-bbn.oneoffcoder.com/) is a C++17 implementation of py-bbn; take your causal and probabilistic inferences to the next computing level!
 * [pyspark-bbn](https://pyspark-bbn.oneoffcoder.com/) is a is a scalable, massively parallel processing MPP framework for learning structures and parameters of Bayesian Belief Networks BBNs using [Apache Spark](https://spark.apache.org/).

-# Exact Inference Usage
+# Exact Inference, Discrete Variables

 Below is an example code to create a Bayesian Belief Network, transform it into a join tree, and then set observation evidence.
 The last line prints the marginal probabilities for each node.

 ```python
 from pybbn.graph.dag import Bbn